 Keri is passionate about her work in the cultural space and is committed to the Trust’s vision of empowering and helping our communities achieve their hopes and aspirations.

-With the Trust since 2009, Danae assists with the development and action of strategies and plans across the organisation, including engagement and collaboration with the Trust's diverse stakeholders.
+With the Trust since 2009, Danae is responsible for communication management across the organisation including the Trust's website, annual report, e-newsletter and social media, and assists with the development and action of strategies and plans, including engagement and collaboration with the Trust's diverse stakeholders.

 Leighton leads the Trust's grants team and is responsible for providing oversight, information and advice to the Trust’s funding allocation processes.